-A defined contribution, or money purchase, pension scheme is a type of workplace pension.
+A defined contribution, or money purchase, pension scheme is the most common type of workplace pension these days.
 It is built up through your own contributions, those of your employer and tax relief from the government.

 Defined contribution schemes give you an accumulated sum when you come to retire that you can use to secure a pension income through buying a product called an annuity, or opt for income drawdown.
 You can also take the lot as a lump sum – but may face a hefty tax bill.